-This article outlines the process to get your Maine Real Estate License in an easy to understand, step-by-step manner.
+This article outlines the process to get your ME Real Estate License in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 How to Become a Real Estate Agent in Maine

 Becoming a real estate agent in Maine is as simple as getting your license and getting to work selling real estate!
 As long as you fulfill the below requirements, you are already on your way to your goal.

 The requirements to become a real estate agent in Maine are:

 - Be a citizen of the United States or a lawfully admitted alien

 - Be 18 years of age or older